 They also may write it like this - omitting certain propositions that make up a proper sentence.

-Excessive use of hand gesturesBig telltale sign that the person signs.
+They use an excessive amount of hand gesturesBig tell-tale sign that the person signs.

 They may seem rudeFor example, you're starting a class, but the person is still talking.
 It may be because they have not heard you, not because they want to ignore you.